PhantomPilots/AutoFarming/README.md

 <img src="readme_images/final_boss_difficulty.png" width="400"/>

+## Floor 4 of Bird

+The bot we've all been waiting for: The automatic Floor 4 farmer, in `scripts/Floor4Farmer.py`.
+It assumes the following team (with all the relics):
+* Traitor Meli
+* Thor
+* Green Diane (preferably) or Freyr
+* Blue Megellda

+Requirements:
+1. Always start from within the bird screen already (where all floors are displayed).

 ## Troubleshooting

 If the script doesn't work as expected (e.g., not clicking anywhere), make sure the game window is resized with the custom size created at the beginning.